• Philadelphia Organic Chemists' Club

 Richmond Sarpong

-"TBD" Sponsored by: TBD
+"TBD" Sponsored by: Pfizer, FMC

 Student Choice Lecture